Titán (wrestler): Sporadic appearances (2013–2022)

-As a result of winning the 2012 En Busca de un Ídolo, Titán participated in his first Japanese tour as part of the 2013 Fantastica Mania tour.
-During the tour Titán worked with, and against NJPW wrestlers such as Tama Tonga, Jushin Thunder Liger, Tiger Mask, Bushi, and Ishii.
-He returned to NJPW later that year as the sole Mexican participant in NJPW's Best of the Super Juniors tournament based on his performance during the Fantastica Mania tour.
-Titán ended up winning three of his eight matches in the tournament, finishing the tournament with six points.
+As a result of winning the 2012 En Busca de un Ídolo, from January 18 to 20, 2013, Titán made his Japanese debut as part of the three-night Fantastica Mania 2013 tour, an annual series of shows co-promoted by CMLL and New Japan Pro-Wrestling (NJPW).
+Titán worked with, and against, NJPW wrestlers such as Tama Tonga, Jushin Thunder Liger, Tiger Mask, BUSHI and Ishii.
+He returned to NJPW later that year as the sole Mexican participant in NJPW's Best of the Super Juniors tournament, based on his performance during the Fantastica Mania tour.
+Titán earned six points in total by winning three of his eight matches in the tournament, failing to advance to the semi-finals.